lvh/async-pep/pep-xxxx.rst

 a (named) pipe, a serial port...
 A transport encapsulates all of the specific implementation details to it.

-Transports talk to two things: that other side of the connection one one hand, and a protocol on the other.
+Transports talk to two things: the other side of the connection on one hand, and a protocol on the other.
 It's a bridge between that specific underlying transfer mechanism and the protocol.
 Its job can be described as allowing the protocol to just send and receive bytes,